 What are the benefits and contraindications of CBD?

-In this article we explore the benefits and contraindications of cannabidiol, a substance with multiple healing properties that has recently come to the fore more and more often and to remedy ever greater ailments that previously could not be cured, or that were treated with too aggressive drugs and, in many cases, harmful.
+In this article, we explore the benefits and contraindications of cannabidiol, a substance with multiple healing properties that have recently come to the fore more and more often and to remedy ever-greater ailments that previously could not be cured, or that were treated with too aggressive drugs and, in many cases, harmful.

 CBD OIL: HEALTH BENEFITS

 Cannabidiol (CBD) is one of over eighty cannabinoids found within Cannabis Sativa.
-Although the therapeutic and healing properties of Cannabis (also known as marijuana) have long been known and come to the attention of the public and medical circles, the substance is illegal in numerous countries and, for this reason, its putting the ban means that it cannot be used even in a “beneficial” way, due to its precious healing properties.
+Although the therapeutic and healing properties of Cannabis light (also known as marijuana) have long been known and come to the attention of the public and medical circles, the substance is illegal in numerous countries and, for this reason, it is putting the ban means that it cannot be used even in a “beneficial” way, due to its precious healing properties.

 For a few months, however, it has been possible to buy CBD oil online without a prescription: this pushes more and more people to want to be informed about the benefits and possible contraindications of this substance.